 The article below will explore the effects of lithium on the brain, as well as its potential negative side effects, to help gauge its potential benefits as well as its risk factors for people suffering from anxiety.

 What is Lithium?

-In its purist form, lithium is actually a metal—a soft, light and silvery-white chemical element belonging to the alkali group of metals on the periodic table.
+In its purest form, lithium is a soft, light and silvery-white metal belonging to the alkali group on the periodic table.
 Knowing this, it may seem strange that the lithium salts lithium carbonate, lithium citrate and lithium sulfate, all inorganic substances, are often prescribed by psychiatrists for oral ingestion.
 So why exactly do professionals suggest eating metallic compounds to overcome psychiatric conditions, and what are the risks?

 Lithium in Your Body

 While ingesting metallic substances can be dangerous, a dosage of 15–20 mg of lithium per kg of body weight falls below the level of toxicity for anyone eight years old and over, though in children the levels of lithium in the blood need to be closely monitored.
 In addition, when taken in the correct dosage, lithium is processed and released by the body usually within 24 hours, meaning that the metal will not become a part of your body in any harmful way if you take no more than the required dose.